henrik/remit/README.md

 If you think truly continuous integration and delivery (perhaps with feature flags) is important, you may prefer not to work with pull requests as a rule.

 If you don't work with pull requests, commit-by-commit review is what you get.
-It has some benefits and some downtimes compared to review by pull request.
+It has some benefits and some downsides compared to review by pull request.

 Read more in this blog post: ["The risks of feature branches and pre-merge code review"](http://thepugautomatic.com/2014/02/code-review/).